Submitting a friend’s old assignment

 Scenario – Submitting a friend’s old assignment

-Your Computer Science assignment worth 40% of your mark is due on Friday and you have yet to begin your research.
+Your Computer Science assignment worth 40% of your mark is due on Friday and you have yet to get started on it.
 You are busy juggling a part-time job and school work while taking care of your younger siblings at home.
-It is difficult for you to take time to work on your assignment so you ask your friend, if she can provide you with a copy of her old assignment which was previously submitted in the course in another academic term.
-This is especially easy because your approved outline reflects the same topic as your friend’s and she has done most of the research required.
-Your friend sends you a copy of her assignment but cautions you to use it only as a reference and not to copy the work.
-You are nervous to approach your instructor and ask for an extension since the deadline is drawing near.
-Therefore, in order to submit your paper on time, you decide to use most of your friend’s paper in you written work by claiming it as your own and you submit it through the plagiarism detection software program.
+Given how busy you are, you ask your friend if she can show you a copy of her assignment that she previously submitted in the same course last year.
+Your friend sends you a copy of her assignment, but asks you to only use it as a reference, and not to copy her work.
+The night before the assignment is due, you have to work at your job until midnight and haven’t even started your assignment.
+You feel like it’s too late to ask the instructor for an extension, since the assignment is due at 9am.
+In order to submit your paper on time, you decide to submit a copy of your friend’s paper, claiming it as your own.

 The Issue